Heddels Education |October 2016 – UPDATED: MAY 9, 2018 | PUBLISHED: OCT 26,

 Jackets with side pockets will not have a capital “E” on the Levi’s Red Tab, located on the left chest pocket.
 If it does it’s likely to be a fake.
 If it doesn’t have side pockets, it could be older than 1984 and you can proceed to step 2.

 2. Does it have a capital “E” (referred to as “Big E”) on the Red Tab?

 If yes, then your jacket is from 1971 or earlier.
-The Red Tab was introduced in 1936 as a mean of defending the Levi’s brand against copycats, mimicking features like the Arcuate on the back pocket of Levi’s jeans.
-The original Red Tab had “LEVI’S” in all capital letters on the front, no trademark and no writing on the back.
+The Red Tab was introduced in 1936 as a means of defending Levi’s brand against copycats, mimicking features like the Arcuate on the back pocket of Levi’s jeans.
+The original Red Tab had “LEVI’S” in all capital letters on the front, no trademark, and no writing on the back.

 The design of The Red Tab was changed several times, with the trademark “R” and LEVI’S on both sides being introduced in 1950.
 But in 1971 the capital letters were changed so that only the “L” was capitalized.
 If your jacket has a small e-Red Tab and no side pockets, then your jacket was most likely produced between 1971-84.